Would you like to see what we have written on a subject? Use the search below.

 So I will refine the question: Why did Jesus have to suffer?

-As human beings we are all conceived and born already contaminated with sin.
+As human beings, we are all conceived and born already contaminated with sin.
 We are automatically under the wrath of God.
 Death alone would not satisfy the justice of God.
 Sin has tortured God's beautiful and perfect universe.
 Infinitely more than that, sin is a violation of and attack on God Himself.
+It is an attempt to dethrone God and set satan on the throne.
 It is an unimaginable horror for the perfect and holy God to behold sin.
 Justice demands the offenders suffer as they have caused suffering.

-The sufferings of Christ on the cross are a picture of the wrath of God poured out.
-It is an expression of the intense and unchangeable hatred of God for sin and all that is sinful.
-It is perfect justice.
-The sufferings of Christ were necessary for the full price of sin to be paid
+The sufferings of Christ on the cross are a picture of God's wrath poured out.
+They express God's intense and unchangeable hatred for sin and all that is sinful.
+They are perfect justice.
+Christ's sufferings were necessary for the full price of sin to be paid

-In our world today we have lost the concept of the horror of sin.
-We don't see it as being so bad.
-A study of the sufferings of Christ will show just how serious it is.
+In our world today, we have lost the concept of the horror of sin.
+We don't see it as being so bad, but all sin violates both God's property rights and His Person.
+It is like the attack of a rapist or murderer.
+God cannot tolerate it.
+A study of Christ's sufferings will show just how serious it is.

-God is often presented as a kindly loving Santa Claus figure who just wants to bless His spoiled brats.
-He doesn't really expect anyone to live to His standards of righteous...not in a modern world.
+God is often presented as a kindly, loving Santa Claus figure who just wants to bless His spoiled brats.
+He doesn't really expect anyone to live to His standards of righteousness...not in a modern world.
+We think we have advanced too far for such old-fashioned ideas.
 We think we can sin without real repentance and get forgiveness because God is really just a big Teddy Bear.
 Such an attitude makes a mockery of the sufferings of Christ and makes Christianity just another self-improvement program.
-We tell people they need a Saviour but they - and often we - don't know why they need a Saviour.
+We tell people they need a Saviour, but they - and often we - don't know why they need a Saviour.
 What is there really to be saved from?
+We have forgotten that at the core of His nature, God is holy.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.